Synonym(s): Firefish, Zebrafish, Ornate Butterfly-Cod, Turkeyfish

 Biology: Red Lionfish feed on crustaceans, other invertebrates, and over 40 different species of fish.
 They forage among coral reefs and are very opportunistic.
 Red Lionfish are also known to adapt to new prey items quickly, which allows them to infiltrate novel habitats with ease.
 In addition to aggressively feeding, Red Lionfish are quite fecund.
 Females are able to lay eggs every 4 days in the Bahamas, and can spawn throughout the year.
 This means that female Lionfish are able to lay about 2 Million eggs annually!
 This amazing fecundity, combined with their aggressiveness makes Red Lionfish a dangerous invasive species for indigenous coral reef ecosystems.

 History: It is speculated that the Red Lionfish was introduced to United States waters sometime in the late 1980s or early 1990s.
 The most probable method of introduction is via the aquarium trade; owners often dump unwanted pets into the ocean when they become too large or expensive to keep any longer.
 Another hypothesized method of introduction was during Hurricane Andrew.
 It is thought that the hurricane destroyed an aquarium and all its contents were washed away into the ocean.
+Releasing lionfish and other aquarium fish, animals and plants can cause incredible destruction.
+Find out more here and here.

 U.S. Habitat: Red Lionfish prefer to live near reefs in depths between 10-175m.
 Red Lionfish like all others in the Scorpionfish family camouflage themselves at the reef bottom.
 Their brilliant colors allows them to both stand out and warn others of their toxicity.